Joint UCL-STEaPP and GCRO project on Nature-Based Solutions For Urban Water Management

 • Date of publication: 30 September 2024

-Dr. Samkelisiwe Khanyile visited UCL STEaPP for a research visit from 17 to 21 June 2024.
-The research visit aimed to support the collation of findings from project activities into actionable outputs, specifically mapping and modeling flood-prone areas in Diepsloot.
+Dr Samkelisiwe Khanyile visited UCL STEaPP for a research visit from 17 to 21 June 2024.
+The research visit aimed to support the collation of findings from project activities into actionable outputs, specifically mapping and modelling flood-prone areas in Diepsloot.
 This mapping exercise also involved reviewing previous iterations of the GCRO’s Quality of Life Survey to gain insights into where respondents are reporting flooding as a key issue in their community, along with their socio-economic characteristics.

 Sam Nbs

-Dr. Samkelisiwe Khanyile attending a seminar session with colleagues at UCL STEaPP, on 19 June 2024.
+Dr Samkelisiwe Khanyile attending a seminar session with colleagues at UCL STEaPP, on 19 June 2024.

 Following this, a stakeholder workshop was held in Diepsloot on 12 July 2024.
 The workshop was held at Wot-If.
 It was attended by the GCRO researchers involved in this project, along with colleagues from Sticky Situations, the University of the Western Cape, and local community members interested in this topic.
 The workshop was divided into two parts.
-The first part entailed an introduction of the project, a discussion of the flooding issues facing the community, and local projects and interventions.
+The first part entailed an introduction to the project, a discussion of the community's flooding issues, and local projects and interventions.
 Maps of the study area were also available for identifying flood-prone areas based on the participants’ experiences.
 The second part entailed taking a walkabout around the community to one of the flood-prone areas, a river crossing that the community uses every day.
 The site was polluted owing to its use as a dumping site by households and builders was full of household waste (Photo 2).
 The project team found this workshop insightful for identifying the flooding challenges faced by the community as well as getting some insight into local interventions and where interventions would have the most impact.

 Sam NbS 2